Parker County - TX

 Additional punishments for any drug-related DWI offense can include, but is not limited to the following:

-It is important to keep in mind that most DWI charges are ineligible for expunction or record sealing, so there is additional emphasis placed on trying to avoid a conviction in the first place.
+It is important to keep in mind that most DWI charges are ineligible for expunction or record sealing, so there is the additional emphasis placed on trying to avoid a conviction in the first place.

-Texas Drug Offenders Education Program (TDOEP) — Texas Transportation Code §§ 521.371-521.377 states that persons convicted of misdemeanor or felony drug offenses will automatically have their licenses suspended for a period of six months.
+Texas Drug Offenders Education Program (TDOEP) — Texas Transportation Code §§ 521.371-521.377 states that persons convicted of a misdemeanor or felony drug offenses will automatically have their licenses suspended for a period of six months.
 In order to have their license reinstated, they must attend and successfully complete an education program on the dangers of drug abuse approved by the department.
 Failure to complete the program will result in the license being revoked indefinitely until the education program is completed.
 Read more about the standardized program.

 Drugged Driving DrugFacts | National Institute on Drug Abuse (NIDA) — Visit this NIDA page to learn more about why drugged driving is dangerous, how many people take drugs and drive, and which drugs are linked to drugged driving.
 You can also read more about how often drugged driving causes crashes.
 There is also additional information about which populations are impacted by drugged driving, steps people can take to prevent drugged driving, and other points to remember.